oikos-cash/oikos-docs-bsc/content/contracts/Oikos.md

 ### `burnSynths`

-[Burns](Synth.md#burn) a quantity of `sUSD` in the calling address, in order to free up its locked SNX supply.
+[Burns](Synth.md#burn) a quantity of `sUSD` in the calling address, in order to free up its locked OKS supply.

-If the caller attempts to burn more synths than their SNX debt is worth, this function will only burn sufficiently many tokens to cover the debt and leave the rest untouched.
+If the caller attempts to burn more synths than their OKS debt is worth, this function will only burn sufficiently many tokens to cover the debt and leave the rest untouched.

 The new debt position of the caller is recorded with [`_appendAccountIssuanceRecord`](#appendaccountissuancerecord), and the adjustment to global debt recorded with [`_removeFromDebtRegister`](#_removefromdebtregister).